ari-xb/Final_GA_Project/README.md

 Invite the bot to your Slack channel with /invite @meet-up_bot Simply type the keywords Hello, Busy, or Meetup.
-When you type Meet-up, just follow the prompts to run a search.
+When you type 'meetup', just follow the prompts to run a search.